 ARTICLE I – Name, Form of Organization, and Purpose:

 1.2 Non-profit and tax-exempt status.
-The Corporation is organized as a non-profit corporation under New York State Not-for-Profit Corporation Law.
+The Corporation is organized as a non-profit corporation under New York State Not-for-Profit Corporation Law and is not tax exempt.

 1.5 Purpose.

-2. To formulate rules governing tournaments and other competitions and the conduct of competitions among the members and others, to participate in the formulation of rules governing tournaments and other competitions among the members and to cooperate with the New York State Golf Association and the United States Golf Association.
+- To participate in the formulation of rules and conduct governing “competitions” among the members and to cooperate with the New York State Golf Association and the United States Golf Association.

-4. To exercise jurisdiction over activities carried on by the members and to enforce the by-laws and rules of the Association upon members who are subject to its jurisdiction.
+- To exercise jurisdiction over activities carried on by the members and to enforce the by-laws and rules of the TCGA upon members who are subject to its jurisdiction.

 ARTICLE II – Officers:

 2.1 Officers.
-There shall be a President, a Vice-President, and a Secretary-Treasurer.
+There shall be a President, a Vice-President, a Secretary, a Treasurer, and a General Counsel.

 2.2 Election.
 The members shall elect the officers.

 2.3 Terms.
-The officers shall serve a term of at least four years, or until they succeed themselves, or until their successors are elected.
+The officers shall serve a term of at least two years, or until they succeed themselves, or until their successors are elected.

 2.4 Succession.
 The Board shall present a qualified list of candidates for election as the Officers at the appropriate annual meeting.
-It shall take a majority vote of the members to have a candidate elected.
+It shall take a quorum vote of the members to have a candidate elected.
 In the event of a tie, the majority vote of the Board of Directors shall decide.
+In the event of no quorum present at the annual meeting, the previously elected officers shall continue to serve in their respective position.

 2.5 Removal.
 It shall take a vote of 75% of the members at the annual meeting to impeach and remove an elected officer.

-2.6 Inability to serve.
-If an elected officer is unable to complete the four-year term the Board of Directors will appoint a person to act in that capacity until the next annual meeting.
+2.6 Inability to Serve.
+If an elected officer is unable to complete the two-year term the Board of Directors will appoint a person to act in that capacity until the next annual meeting.
 At the next annual meeting a candidate shall be elected as stipulated in Section 2.4, but whose term will only run for the duration of the unexpired term.

 ARTICLE III – Directors:

-3. Directors.
-The Board of Directors shall consist of five persons.
-The President, Vice-President and Secretary-Treasurer shall be members of the Board.
-The two other Board members shall be elected by the voting members and shall serve two-year terms.
+3.1 Directors.
+The Board of Directors shall consist of a minimum of seven persons.
+The President, Vice-President, Secretary, and Treasurer shall be members of the Board.
+The three other Directors shall be elected by the voting members and shall serve two-year terms.

 ARTICLE IV – Executive Committee: